JesusJBallesteros/NGL_Pipeline/README.md

 Main Scripts, functions and tools to work with electrophysiological data at NGL.

 # A first Script 'NGL01_Main' transforms data from (most) INTAN formats.
-Data can be converted into:
+Data will be converted to a Matlab (.mat) single file as a FieldTrip format struct.
-- Neurodata Without Borders (.nwb) single file.
-A HDF5 file format.
+Additionally, data can be converted into a Neurodata Without Borders (.nwb) single file, a class of HDF5 file format.
-- Matlab (.mat) single file.
-A 'struct' with FieldTrip format.

 IMPORTANT: The creation of a NWB file is made by 'intan2NWB_wrapper.m', which performs the main INTAN-NWB transformation.
 This wrapper NEEDS a working python installation.
 This is because INTAN's tool (INTANToNWB) requires so.
 See: https://github.com/Intan-Technologies/IntanToNWB